|Nutritional Guidelines (per serving)|

 - 2 cups Powerade Zero Orange Rise (or water)

 - 1 1/2 cups sugar-free coconut milk (or another non-dairy milk like soy or almond)

 - 1/4 teaspoon salt

 - 1 teaspoon vanilla extract

-- Place in fridge for 1 hour until cold and chilled.
+Place in fridge for 1 hour until cold and chilled.

-- Soft serve consistency should take 15-20 minutes.
-If you prefer you can place in freezer for 3 hours to harden a bit more.
+Soft serve consistency should take 15 to 20 minutes.
+If you prefer, you can place the churned sorbet in the freezer for 3 hours for it to harden a bit more.